bear-metal/tunemygc/README.md

 * Compile time GC options eg. "["USE_RGENGC", "RGENGC_ESTIMATE_OLDMALLOC", "GC_ENABLE_LAZY_SWEEP"]"
 * Compile time GC constants eg. "{"RVALUE_SIZE"=>40, "HEAP_OBJ_LIMIT"=>408, "HEAP_BITMAP_SIZE"=>56, "HEAP_BITMAP_PLANES"=>3}"

-Samples hitting our tuner endpoint doesn't include any proprietary details from your application either - just data points about GC activity.
+Samples hitting our tuner endpoint doesn't include any proprietary details from your application either - just data points about GC activity, memory usage, current thread etc.

 We do however ask for a valid email address as a canonical reference for tuner tokens for your applications.